Project

 Let's delay for a few days to give more people time for ideas and see if more examples are given or a simple solution emerges since from the two examples you gave, it would suggest it couldn't be an easy-to-read UI element and would need to be a config file.
 Although I use pcre, I'm wary of pcre since it's not currently a compile-time requirement so it may not be fair to some user to make the core system depend on it when they run it on some odd hardware.

-Updated by Sebastian K. almost 7 years ago
+Updated by Sebastian K. about 7 years ago

 https://github.com/tvheadend/tvheadend/blob/master/src/tvhregex.h

-Updated by Em Smith almost 7 years ago
+Updated by Em Smith about 7 years ago

 You're right that tvheadend does support pcre, but it's optional and falls back to the old-fashioned regex.